kemzeb/habiter/README.md

 Alternatively, you can **clone the repository**, though all interaction must take place at the root directory of the repo (usage explained below for both).

+## To Do's

+- [ ] Provide a configuration command to allow, as one may guess, the ability to configure habiter
+- [ ] "Pretty" up the list command print-outs ([rich](https://github.com/Textualize/rich) looks pretty neat!)
+- [ ] Implement an "undoing" feature to restore the habit record to previous states
+- [ ] Add ability to change the "wait period" of habits; e.g. having habits update hourly rather than just daily
+- [ ] Introduce more math concepts that work nicely with the data under consideration

 ## Usage

-If you installed habiter with pip, simply call `habiter` anywhere within the shell to interact with the command-line interface.
+If you installed habiter with pip, simply call `habiter` anywhere to get started.

-If you cloned the repo, use the following (assuming 'python3' is your **global path variable** and you're in the project root directory):
+If you cloned the repo, use the following (assuming you're in the project root directory and 'python3' command is your Python intrepreter):

 `python3 -m habiter.internal.run`